 Internet access among users with mobile devices has tremendously increased over the past few years.
 More people now use their smartphones and tablets to access information on the internet.
 Among all the mobile OSes, Android is the leader in market share, with an approximate of 88%.
-This means there are many people in need of best free VPN on Android devices.
+This means there are many people in need of the best free VPN for Android devices.

 1. Secure VPN

 I fell in love with this VPN app immediately I came across it on the Play Store.
 To begin with, the app has a great review score from users.
 As per the time of writing this post, Secure VPN has an average rating of 4.7 out of 5 on Play Store from 172,258 users.